naveenkumar337/datastructure-codes/README.md

 4. Vector is slow because it is allow only one thread method at a time.
 ---

-# SETS
+# SETS:
 Set is chaild interface of collections.
 If we represents a group of individual objects as a single entity,whre duplicates are not allowed and insertion order not preserved, Then we use sets.sets does not contain any new methods.

 Besically sets are: